wdtio/wdt-recipes/recipes/logrotate.md

   "date": "2015-06-27"
 }
 ---
 Logrotate is a tool that manages activities like automatic rotation, removal and compression of log files in Unix-like systems.
-We can use WDT to be notified when logrotate failed.
+We can use WDT.io to be notified when logrotate failed.

 1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
 2. [Create](inbound_timer.html) a new inbound timer.